In this article, you can learn about source settings in views and how those settings apply to which records will display.

 You can create two rules and require an "any" match to view all Service Requests with either a Service Needed set as "Troubleshooting and Repair" or Service Needed as "Software Installation":

-• One rule to match Service Request with a services needed that equals "Software Installation"
+A second rule to match Service Requests with services needed that equals "Troubleshooting and Repair

-• A second rule to match Service Requests with a services needed that equals "Troubleshooting and Repair"
+One rule to match a Service Request with a service needed that equals "Software Installation"

 Adding Groups